MUDAL/Smart-Aquarium/README.md

 ## Recommendations
 1. Use of accurate sensors for future designs
-2. Power optimization through the selection of better components as well as a more efficient firmware.
+2. Power optimization through the selection of better components and more efficient firmware.